-All music majors declaring instrumental or piano as their primary applied area are required to pass the Voice Proficiency Exam as a graduation requirement.
-This requirement can be met by enrolling in MAP 1211 or MUS 1151 until proficiency is attained.
-Students should attempt this exam at the end of the sophomore year.
+All music majors declaring instrumental as their primary applied area are required to pass the Instrumental Proficiency Exam as a graduation requirement.
+Students should attempt tthis exam at the end of the sophomore year.

-MAP 4000 Senior Recital
+MAP 4000 Senior Recital 0 Ho